viking-sudo-rm/jekyll-lambda/_includes/about.md

 Thanks for visiting my website!
 I am a junior at Yale University interested in language and computation.
-More specifically, I have worked on projects concerning the following questions:
+More specifically, I have worked on research concerning the following questions:

 * How can linguistics and formal language theory inform the development of sophisticated deep architectures for NLP?
 * Can we use apply deep methods to language decipherment and other historical linguistic problems?
 * Video games.
 Deep learning?